dryu99/boonwegig-pub/README.md

 - [x] look into pnpm? or switch back to npm
 - [x] set up vps (for scraper)
   - [ ] setup deployment scripts
+  - [ ] maybe adjust date format for logs (mght be weird with timezones and logging going across diff days. maybe a unique log file for every run?)
+  - [ ] make sure dates are okay when setting on vps
 - [ ] set up cron jobs
   - [ ] delete rows in prod db
   - [ ] migrate dev to prod